bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

    ```

     It is recommended to also replace the value of the passphrase (property auth.passphrase).
 The value must be the same as in the file **authenticationManager-config.properties** updated previously.

+    If you want Bonita engine to create the accounts on the fly once a user accessing Bonita has been authenticated with the IdP, you can uncomment the property `authentication.passphraseOrPasswordAuthenticationService.createMissingUser.enable` (and set its value to true) as well as the next 2 properties to add a default membership to each user account:
+    - `authentication.passphraseOrPasswordAuthenticationService.createMissingUser.defaultMembershipGroupPath` specify the group in which every user account created on the fly will be added (the full group path is needed)
+    - `authentication.passphraseOrPasswordAuthenticationService.createMissingUser.defaultMembershipRoleName` specify the role to use to create the membership

+    **Note:** Activating this option means any user authorized by the IdP to access Bonita will have an account created automatically in Bonita Database.

-5. If your Identity Provider (IdP) requires requests to be signed, generate a private key.
+4. If your Identity Provider (IdP) requires requests to be signed, generate a private key.
 For example on linux, you can use the command ssh-keygen, then go to “cd ~/.ssh” to retrieve the key from the file id_rsa (more id_rsa, then copy the key).

 ::: info
 **Note:** The expected format for Keys and certificates is PEM (with or without the comment header and footer).
 :::

-6. In the tenant_portal folder of each existing tenant: `<BUNDLE_HOME>/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_portal`,
+5. In the tenant_portal folder of each existing tenant: `<BUNDLE_HOME>/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_portal`,
     edit the file **keycloak-saml.xml** to setup Bonita webapp as a Service provider working with your IdP.
     + The entityID is the Service Provider given to your bonita installation.
 You can change it if you want but you need to provide it to your IdP.
     + The sslPolicy option may need to be changed if Bonita Portal and the IdP are not both accessed via HTTPS.
 Possible values for this property are: ALL, EXTERNAL, and NONE.
 For ALL, all requests must come in via HTTPS.
 For EXTERNAL, only non-private IP addresses must come over via HTTPS.
 For NONE, no requests are required to come over via HTTPS.